microsoft/CodeXGLUE/Code-Code/ClozeTesting-all/README.md

 ## Evaluator

-We provide a script to evaluate predictions for ClozeTesting-all, and report accuracy for the task.
+We provide a script to evaluate predictions for ClozeTest-all, and report accuracy for the task.
 You can run by the following command:

 ```shell
 python evaluator/evaluator.py \